aetperf/aetperf.github.io/_posts/2020-04-11-Fitting-a-logistic-curve-to-time-series-in-Python.md

 ## The Parameters

-We have 3 parameters: $k$, $t_0$ and $L$.
-In the following we are going to vary each parameter in order to see their influence.
+We have 3 parameters in the logistic curve: $k$, $t_0$ and $L$.
+In the following we are going to vary each parameter in order to see their respective influence.

 ```python